This section of Ch. 5 will cover the following topics:

 The cat licked its paw.
 (You would not say “The cat licked it is paw,” so “its” is a possessive pronoun, not a contraction.
 No apostrophe.)

 Who’s going to the party?
-(You would say “Who is going” so this is a contraction and needs an apostrophe.)
+(You could say “Who is going” so this is a contraction and needs an apostrophe.)

 The doctor said you’re to take the prescription.
 (You would say “You are” so this is a contraction and needs an apostrophe.)

-Notice that possessives work as adjectives (refer to Ch.
-3) and modify nouns.
+Notice that possessives work as adjectives and modify nouns.
 For example:

 our friends’ arrival (This is a plural.
 Several friends have arrived.
 If only one friend arrived, it would be “our friend’s arrival.”)